cmu-sei/foundry-docs/docs/gameboard/support.md

 The gameboard platform comes with a built-in customer support interface so that competition hosts and administrators can assist competitors and players.
 This way, Gameboard is a "one-stop shop" and no outside apps or systems are required to track and measure issues reported by participants.

-You must have either Support role or Admin role to use the support feature and manage tickets.
+You must have either the `Support` role or `Admin` role to use the support feature and manage tickets.
 Assuming you have been granted the appropriate role in Gameboard, select **Support**.

 ## Support from participant point-of-view